Job Title: Director of Music Production and Recording Studies

 AES, SPARS, NARAS, MEIEA, AFM

-I have been an AES member for more than three decades because the AES represents the professional audio community.
+Mark Drews has been an AES member since 1981 because the AES is the voice of the professional international audio community.

 If you are an AES member and would like to create your own AES member profile like this one then click here.